victoribironke/victoribironke/README.md

 ## 🚀 About Me
-I am a frontend software engineer.
+I am a fullstack software engineer.

 ## 🛠 Tech Stack